Module constriction.stream.queue

 The returned copy will initially encapsulate the identical compressed data as the original coder, but the two coders can be used independently without influencing other.

-def encode(self, /, symbols, model, *optional_model_params)
+def encode(self, /, symbols, model, *optional_model_params)-

 Encodes one or more symbols, appending them to the encapsulated compressed data.